Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • ShipBob, ShipMonk for multi-channel fulfillment

-Shopify Plus deserves dedicated analysis as it represents the platform's enterprise tier and significant revenue driver.
+Shopify Plus deserves its own section.
+It's Shopify's enterprise tier and a significant revenue driver.

 Shopify Plus Market Position